Machinika: Atlas

 - 300 % negative mentions

-Players generally find the grinding aspect of the game to be tedious and boring, indicating that it detracts from the overall enjoyment and engagement.
+Players generally find the grinding aspect of the game to be tedious and boring, indicating that it can detract from the overall enjoyment and engagement.

-“The repetitive nature of grinding makes it a chore rather than an enjoyable experience.”
+“The repetitive nature of grinding makes it feel like a chore rather than fun.”